 Eye Movement Desensitization and Reprocessing (EMDR) is a method of treatment for people who suffer from disturbing thoughts, memories or beliefs.
 EMDR involves remembering the disturbing event or thought in detail, and working it through to a resolution with the help of your therapist.
 Sessions are usually 50-60 minutes long, and may feel intensely emotional.
-EMDR can usually help people get over their emotional pain faster than talk therapy.
+EMDR can help people get over their emotional pain faster than talk therapy alone.

 How does it work?